BulkiestPizza/Notes/English/Homework/Sexual Harrasement Allegations in Parliament.md

 Porter was ordered to pay $430,200 because of a case presented by Jo Dyer, who was the confident of the alleged victim.

 ---

 ## When
 March 2021

 ## Who
 Various members of the Labor Party of Australia

 ## What
 Women were sharing stories of sexual harassment within the Labor Party, without sharing the names of the alleged harassers.

 ---

+## When
+28 February 2021

+## Who
+Sarah Henderson said that a woman had sent an email alleging rape against one of the members of the Labor party

+## What
+It was alleged that a man within the Labor Party had raped the anonymous woman

+Party leader Anthony Albanese said that the woman should come forward and "name names" a new code of conduct was also set up to investigate further allegations

+---

+## Results of the allegations
+The allegations, in addition to the Brittany Higgins incident, caused widespread discussion across the country over misgony and a toxic workplace culture,

+The Morrison Administration was widely criticised for these scandals,

+The Liberal party of Australia's Former Prime Minister, Malcom Turnbull, accused the Morrison Government of taking too long to bring the issues to light.
+Julie Bishop also stated that the handling of sexual harassement issues was a problem for all parties in Parliament

+Various other issues surrounding the fallout of these rape allegations have also occured